timnetworks/cfk-skeleton-structure/README.md

 ### Our Values and Culture

 Our Change for Kids values act as a compass for how we work together across our entire community.
+We are:

 ##### We are: